-We wish you a lovely Easter.
-Stay safe and keep in touch,
+We wish you a lovely Easter!

-From the Foundation Team
+from the Foundation Team.

-2)Use your login for Espresso that was emailed out.
+1)Use your login for Espresso that was emailed out.

 Please avoid 'Dinosaurs' as this is our topic after the Easter holiday.

 Foundation, then select Understanding the world, -Easter -Watch the 'Easter Celebration' video and 'Easter Eggs' video.
 Can you decorate an egg?
 Don't forget to send in your photo for the gallery!
 Can you complete 'Easter blending' with Polly in 'activities' and 'counting easter eggs?'
 Again there are printable resources and books.

-8) Explore the outside at night!
+5) Explore the outside at night!
 Just before bedtime/dusk.
 Go outside and wait...Can you hear an owl hooting?
 Can you see a bat flying over head?
 Can you hear the rustling of a hedgehog?
 Or catch the glisp of an urban fox?
 How is the night air different?
 In the morning, you might want to talk about why we have day and night.
 Below is a video link, you may wish to only watch the first part or you may wish to talk about why we have seasons too.

-9) Perfect time to learn a new skill.
+6) Perfect time to learn a new skill.
 Whether you are passing down a skill you have or learning a new one together.
 It's the perfect time to master something new.
 After all you have the time!
 You may teach/learn how to cook, sew, knit, tie shoelaces, hoover, photography, a new language, dj (free djay app by Algoriddim), film making, dance and many many more.
 Some possible links:

 NB: These are suggestions, they are not recommendations!

-10) How about a spot of Stargazing?
+7) How about a spot of Stargazing?
 Drinking hot chocolate (with marshmallows optional!) and wrapping up under a blanket.
 You might need to prep before hand so you can talk about the stars and perhaps even tell a bedtime story behind the constellation's names.